ChronoZaga/Game-Mode/README.md

 When the "Game Mode" button is pushed it...

+-Launches a custom Game Selector (which will launch any game listed in the Steam, Games, or Call of Duty Start Menu folders)

 -Sets high performance power plan

 -Sets Nvidia digital vibrance to 60% (Using embedded DVChange.exe by eXist73)